What Is AS4?

 The areas of use of AS4

 AS4 is increasingly being used in markets that use a service-oriented architecture for B2B messaging.
-These include the retail trade, the health sector and the utilities sector.
+These include the retail trade, the healthcare and the utilities sector.

 For example, the European gas network operators (ENTSOG) have already defined their own usage profile in 2015.
 Other uses that rely on AS4 include: